icarito/physics-with-xo/13_measuring_voltage_and_resistance_mount.md

 Applications of any sensor can be classified in:

-1. qualitative: Are the ones in which the information obtained by the sensor will be used to make determinations of **"yes/no"** or **"more/less"**: they require to detect only variations in measuring values and not values themselves
+1. Qualitative: Are the ones in which the information obtained by the sensor will be used to make determinations of **"yes/no"** or **"more/less"**: they require to detect only variations in measuring values and not values themselves

-2. quantitative: In these applications it is desired to make measurement in the corresponding units, using the sensor+XO set as a measurement instrument.
+2. Quantitative: In these applications it is desired to make measurement in the corresponding units, using the sensor+XO set as a measurement instrument.
 For this one must proceed to *calibrating* the sensor.

 ## 13.3 Mounting a sensor box